f5devcentral/f5-agility-labs-sslviz/docs/class2/module4/lab3.rst

 policy.
 To attach this to the LTM virtual server, edit the virtual server previously created.

 #.
-Go to Local Traffic --> Virtul Servers and select your virtual server
+Go to :menuselection:`Local Traffic --> Virtul Servers` and select your virtual server
    created in Lab 4.1.
 Modify the following properties:

    - **Access Policy (Access Profile**): attach the single